 31) Pay a visit to Place de la Concorde

-Formerly named Place de la Révolution, this was the site of 1119 public executions by guillotine during the French Revolution.
-Place de la Concorde is the largest square in Paris and is now famous for the Luxor Obelisk, its Neoclassical palaces and its two monumental fountains.
+Formerly named Place de la Révolution, Place de la Concorde was the site of 1119 public executions by guillotine during the French Revolution.
+An essential addition to every bucket list, Place de la Concorde is the largest square in Paris and is famous for the Luxor Obelisk, its Neoclassical palaces and its two monumental fountains.

 32) Pay your respects at the Père Lachaise Cemetery

 The Père Lachaise Cemetery features stunning burial chambers, mausoleums, and Gothic graves.
 It is one of the most widely-known and most visited cemeteries in the world and contains the remains of Oscar Wilde, Jim Morrison, Molière, Edith Piaf, Frederic Chopin, and roughly 77,000 other Parisians.